Updated April 7, 2021

-Marco Island is the largest and northernmost of Florida's 10,000 islands.
+Marco Island is the largest and northernmost of Florida's Ten Thousand Islands.
 It is about 28 miles south of Naples.

 For many years it was inhabited by the fierce Calusa Indians.
 The first white settlers were W. T. Collier, his wife and their 9 children.
 They came to the island in 1870.